Happening NOW

 Join us for our “Revive Us Again” Weekend on Saturday, February 7, and Sunday, February 8, dedicated to spiritual renewal and inspiration.
 This weekend is proudly presented as part of the Harold Paul Sloan Speaker Series.

 Our speaker and guest preacher is the renowned Rev. Matt Rawle.
-A graduate of LSU and Duke Divinity School, and the Lead Pastor of Asbury UMC in Bossier City, Louisiana, Rev. Rawle is an international speaker celebrated for his ability to tell an old story in a new way, especially connecting pop culture and the church.
+A graduate of LSU and Duke Divinity School, and pastor in New Orleans, Louisiana, Rev. Rawle is an international speaker celebrated for his ability to tell an old story in a new way, especially connecting pop culture and the church.
 He is also the author of numerous books, including The Pop in Culture Series.

 The weekend begins with our Service of Revival on Saturday, February 7, at 7pm in Fellowship Hall and at haddonfieldumc.org.
 The renewal continues with Rev. Rawle preaching at all worship services on Sunday, February 8.
 Don’t miss this opportunity to be inspired!